Contrarian Corpus

 3. 3

-Entrenched board (8 of 11 non-execs >13 years tenure) has failed to discipline capital allocation
+Entrenched board (8 of 11 non-execs over 13 years tenure) has failed to discipline capital allocation

 Primary demands

-• Commit to a 40% capex ROI target on $600M of annual fiber discretionary capex
+• Commit to a 40% capex revenue ROI target on $600M of annual fiber discretionary capex

-• Introduce ROIC into the executive incentive plan and restore TSR-vs-peers metric in LTIP
+• Introduce ROIC into annual and long-term incentive plans; restore TSR-vs-peers metric in LTIP

 • Restructure key Board committees and reduce entrenched long tenures